DARPA-ASKEM/terarium-docs/docs/modeling/edit-model.md

 </div>

-???+ list "Add the Edit operator to a workflow"
+???+ list "Add the Edit model operator to a workflow"

     - Perform one of the following actions: